How to Install Active Directory on Windows 10 Pro: Complete Step-by-Step Guide

 After installation completes, you’ll see a notification flag in Server Manager indicating post-deployment configuration is required.
 Click “Promote this server to a domain controller” to launch the Active Directory Domain Services Configuration Wizard.
 Choose “Add a new forest” for new implementations, then specify your root domain name (e.g., company.local).

 Set the functional level to match your environment – newer levels provide additional features but require all domain controllers to run compatible Windows Server versions.
 Configure a Directory Services Restore Mode password, which is separate from any user account and used for disaster recovery scenarios.
+This password is critical for system recovery operations, so document it securely.

 Step 2: Join Windows 10 Pro to the Domain